-KEY Center- Student Support Services
+KEY Center-Student Support Services

-Johnson Hall, Room 101 (361) 582-2414 • Key @ VictoriaCollege.edu www.VictoriaCollege.edu/KeyCenter
+Johnson Hall, Room 101 (361) 582-2414 Key@VictoriaCollege.edu www.VictoriaCollege.edu/KeyCenter

-KEY stands for Knowledge, Exploration, and You - these will be the "keys" that unlock great opportunities for a Victoria College student's education and life.
 The goal of the KEY Center is to retain, motivate, and graduate low-income, first generation students, and/or students with disabilities.
-The mission of the KEY Center, a Federal TRiO program, is to promote participation in postsecondary education by providing an academically enriching and supportive environment that encourages intellectual growth and social development for qualified individuals.
+The mission of the KEY Center, a Federal TRiO Student Support program, is to promote participation in postsecondary education by providing an academically enriching and supportive environment that encourages intellectual growth and social development for qualified individuals.